michaeljklein/sd-prompt-pinning/README.md

         - CLIP-based analysis to allow pinning a result to a particular (set of) goal tag(s)
           + Will need to add the following to `metadata.ini`
           + `Requires = stable-diffusion-webui-tokenizer`
-        - Multi-goal optimization to allow pinning to multiple goals

 ## Solution